addtheletters/WM-SoftwareDev/readme.md

 Each project features the actual source as well as fairly high-coverage unit testing for additions to the existing codebase.
 Javadocs have been generated for new and modified code.
-Also included in this repo is SVN data.
+Also included in old commits is SVN data.
 During the course's progress, SVN was used for version control and project submission for grading.

 ## SlidingPuzzle
 Java app.
 Name is fairly self-explanatory.
 Interesting algorithms implemented there include BFS for dragging tiles around and A* / A-Star pathfinding to try and find good solutions.